Due to the nature of the film, all spoilers are unmarked. You Have Been Warned.

 Played by: Frances Conroy, Hannah Gross (young)

-Arthur's physically weak mother who used to work for Thomas Wayne.
+Arthur's physically (and mentally) weak mother who used to work for Thomas Wayne.

 - Abusive Parents: As it turns out, she physically abused Arthur during his childhood to the point she was incarcerated in Arkham Mental Hospital decades ago.
 She handcuffed him to a radiator and let her boyfriend abuse him as well.
 However, as listed under Ambiguously Evil, there are more than enough holes in this narrative to put this into question.